Cale-Torino/ATTiny412_Magnetic_Reed_Notifier/README.md

 This can be for a variety of reasons maybe fake parts or a copy etc. etc. or maybe it is just a bad design.

-That being said a quick fix is to place a 220nf ceramic capacitor between ground and vcc on the module.
+That being said a quick fix is to move the receiver further away from the transmitter.

-Now the transmittion is barely visable.

-I had to do this for all the `WL102-341` modules I purchased...

 Honestly I feel like sticking with the `FS1000A` the price for the value is way better it's not perfect but...